Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

 where we used \Cref{entropydecomposition} as well as the definition of the cMLS constant in the last line.
 The rest of the proof follows the same lines as for the one of \Cref{theoclasscapatransf} and the one of \Cref{theocapmlsi}.

 \end{proof}

-\begin{remark} Note that, although we expect that this method will yield tighter bounds for a given semigroup, it does not yield strong converse bounds for the capacities, neither does it provides bounds on the two-way capacities.
-In order to get a bound on the two-ways private and quantum capacities, or a strong converse bound on the classical capacity of symmetric channels, we would need to extend the theory of complete logarithmic Sobolev inequalities to sandwiched R\'{e}nyi divergences.
+\begin{remark} Note that, although we expect that this method will yield tighter bounds for a given semigroup, it does not yield strong converse bounds for the capacities, neither does it provide bounds on the private two-way capacities.
+In order to get a bound on the two-ways private capacities, or a strong converse bound on the classical capacity of symmetric channels, we would need to extend the theory of complete logarithmic Sobolev inequalities to sandwiched R\'{e}nyi divergences.
 This falls outside the scope of this paper and will be done elsewhere.
+One exception is the two-way quantum capacity, as the results of~\cite{Berta_2018} show that the relative entropy of entanglement gives a strong converse for this capacity.

 \end{remark}